What is DEI and How Do You Create a DEI Survey?

 2. Making the DEI Survey Anonymous

 Because of the sensitive nature of DEI surveys, it’s important to make them anonymous to improve response rates.
 Of course, some employees may still be skeptical, thinking that their identity could be discovered due to their IP address, email address, etc. So, use a secure survey platform that uses encryption to protect respondent identities.
 Highlight this when you launch the survey to make everyone feel comfortable.
-You can also conduct confidential surveys, in which a third-party received the results (this enables follow-up with respondents, but not through your own company).
+You can also conduct confidential surveys, in which a third party receives the results (this enables follow-up with respondents, but not through your own company).
 Read more about anonymous and confidential surveys in our blog How To Get Anonymous Feedback Using Online Surveys.

 3. Make Questions Non-Required (and Use Skip Logic)